August Derleth

 August William Derleth (February 24, 1909 – July 4, 1971) was an American writer and anthologist.
 He was the first book publisher of the writings of H. P. Lovecraft.
 He made contributions to the Cthulhu Mythos and the cosmic horror genre and helped found Arkham House, a publishing company which did much to introduce hardcover prints of United Kingdom supernatural fiction works to the United States.
 Derleth was also a leading American regional writer of his day, as well as prolific in several other genres, including historical fiction, poetry, detective fiction, science fiction, and biography.
-Notably, he created the fictional detective Solar Pons, a pastiche of Arthur Conan Doyle's Sherlock Holmes.
+He created the fictional detective Solar Pons, a pastiche of Arthur Conan Doyle's Sherlock Holmes.

 A 1938 Guggenheim Fellow, Derleth considered his most serious work to be the ambitious Sac Prairie Saga, a series of fiction, historical fiction, poetry, and non-fiction naturalist works designed to memorialize life in the Wisconsin he knew.
 Derleth can also be considered a pioneering naturalist and conservationist in his writing.

 Life

-The son of William Julius Derleth and Rose Louise Volk, Derleth grew up in Sauk City, Wisconsin.
+The son of William Julius Derleth and Rose Louise Volk, who were of French-Bavarian and Prussian-Pennsylvania Dutch ancestry, Derleth grew up in Sauk City, Wisconsin.
 He was educated in local parochial and public high school.
 Derleth wrote his first fiction at age 13.
 He was interested most in reading, and he made three trips to the library a week.
 He would save his money to buy books (his personal library exceeded 12,000 volumes later on in life).
 Some of his biggest influences were Ralph Waldo Emerson's essays, Walt Whitman, H. L. Mencken's The American Mercury, Samuel Johnson's The History of Rasselas, Prince of Abissinia, Alexandre Dumas, Edgar Allan Poe, Walter Scott, and Henry David Thoreau's Walden.

 Forty rejected stories and three years later, according to anthologist Jim Stephens, he sold his first story, "Bat's Belfry", to Weird Tales magazine in 1926.
 Derleth wrote throughout his four years at the University of Wisconsin, where he received a B.A. in 1930.
 During this time he also served briefly as associate editor of Minneapolis-based Fawcett Publications Mystic Magazine.